-- Booking tours is easy once you arrive and doesn’t really need to be done in advance.
+- Booking tours are easy once you arrive and doesn’t really need to be done in advance.
 We were able to book everything we wanted to do in person after we arrived in town and didn’t run into any issues.

-- There in one small grocery store in Sisimiut and one mega grocery store.
+- There is one small grocery store in Sisimiut and one mega grocery store.
 They carry a good variety of normal staples if you’re staying in an apartment with a kitchen or camping out and want to save some money by cooking a few of your own meals.